bkw777/pdd.sh/README.md

 # Status

-Working but extremely slow.
-TTY_READ_TIMEOUT_MS is currently set to 1000ms, which seems to be required to avoid corrupt data. :/ For ordinary small files it's tolerable but a full disk image takes forever.
+Working!

 All the "operation mode" commands work.
 This client is usable for all normal file access functions: load, save, delete, copy, move, & list files, and format disk.

-Most of the FDC-mode functions work as well.
-Including full disk dump & restore is working.
-It is now possible to create a TPDD1 Utility Disk from a download.
+Most of the FDC-mode functions work as well (sector access).
+Full disk dump & restore is working.
+It is now possible to create a TPDD1 Utility Disk from a download without exotic hardware.
+Just the TPDD drive itself and serial connection.

 Only the TPDD1 FDC-mode is supported yet, not TPDD2.

+Pretty slow for large operations.
+TTY_READ_TIMEOUT_MS is currently set to 250ms, which seems to be required to avoid corrupt data. :/ For ordinary small files it's tolerable but a full disk image takes forever.
+Still mapping out the exact behavior with a lot of tests.
+Performance may improve as testing continues.
+Full disk restore isn't too bad because we skip any sectors that are all 00's.

 # References
 http://tandy.wiki/TPDD